-Since the NRDF library is a superset of the EXFOR library for Japanese CPND, and the mapping is not one-to-one, the original translator of compilation data from NRDF to EXFOR (NTX) didn't work successfully.
-To solve this problem JCPRG developed HENDEL (Aikawa's talk) which is a compilation system for both the NRDF and EXFOR formats.
+Since NRDF is a superset of EXFOR and the mapping is not one-to-one, the original translator of compilation data from NRDF to EXFOR didn't was not completely successful.
+To solve this problem JCPRG developed HENDEL (Aikawa's talk) which is a compilation system for data of both NRDF and EXFOR.

-A project to develop a new NRDF system started on the basis of XML which is a desirable scheme to describe various kinds of retrieval systems and other computer programs running as WEB applications.
+The project to make a new NRDF system started on the basis of XML which is a desirable scheme to describe various kinds of retrieval systems and other programs in a web-based system.